 The home team went 1-0 up on the 65th minute through Vandenbergh, cueing great noise from the Constant Vandan Stock Stadium faithful.
 A mere minute later, Czerniatynski (yes, the names are irrelevant, but they’re good names) doubled the Belgian’s lead with a nice header, causing a jubilant, ecstatic orgy of denim in the terrace behind the goal to which he ran, with at least one supporter making it out of the enclosure:

 With a big victory now in their sights, the density of the passionate home support could be seen even at the halfway line of the pitch.
 Flags flew from within an uncomfortably tight mass of bodies as police kept a watchful eye:

-In the 85th minute, a penalty converted by Vercauteren made it 3-0 to Anderlecht, putting them in an excellent position going into the away leg in Madrid a fortnight later (I mean I would say that if this was a football site).
-One Real Madrid player displayed extreme petulance in response to this by crankily slamming the football to the ground:
+In the 85th minute, a penalty converted by Vercauteren made it 3-0 to Anderlecht, putting them in an excellent position going into the away leg in Madrid a fortnight later (we mean, we would say that if this was a football site).
+One Real players responds in extreme petulance by slamming the football against the ground:

-But as the flare burned out, so too would Anderlecht’s European hopes that season as they would lose the tie after a dismal 6-1 defeat in the return leg.
-At least that’s the kind of crappy metaphor I would probably use if this was an actual football website.
+But as the flare burned out, so too would Anderlecht’s European hopes that season, as they ended up losing the tie after a dismal 6-1 defeat in the return leg.
+At least that’s the kind of crappy metaphor we would probably use if this was an actual football website.
 Instead, their inclusion here has earned them a sort of intangible, metaphysical, hyper-dimensional honour, greater than could ever hope to be achieved through sport.